ryan-biostat/ryan-biostat.github.io/_projects/ONT_pipeline.md

 related_publications: true
 ---

+#### **About**

+This project was my first major contribution to the MCW Advanced Genomics Lab.
+When I started, our capability for Long-Read Sequencing analysis was underdeveloped.
+I took a lot of initiative with getting a researched & structured pipeline created.
+I did a lot of diligence in researching the best-in-class tools for alignment, variant calling, and interpretation.
+It was also important to me that this pipeline was automated with clear and concise logging.
+It was also designed knowing that better tools will come around, and that it should be modular for the insertion of new tools.

+This pipeline has processed nearly 100 whole genomes and has contributed to discovering disease relevant mutations providing critial diagnostic answers.

 ## Purpose

 This pipeline is designed for processing whole genome samples from the Oxford Nanopore Technologies (ONT) PromethION long-read sequencing platform.
 In our lab, we process these samples on R10.9.1 flowcells, and this workflow interprets the resulting raw sequence data.